strawberry-graphql/strawberry/docs/types/exceptions.md

 ## ScalarAlreadyRegisteredError

-This exception is raised when two scalars are defined with the same name or the same type.
-Note that also a `TypeError` will be thrown as well.
+This exception is raised when two scalars are used with the same name or the same type.
+Note that also `graphql` library will throw a `TypeError` exception with the same message.

 ```python
 MyCustomScalar = strawberry.scalar(